earthstar-project/earthstar-cli/README.md

 Usage: earthstar [options] [command]

 Options:
-  --unsigned                           Allow/create messages of type "unsigned.1" which do not
+  --unsigned                           Allow/create messages of type "unsigned.1" which
-                                       have signatures.
+                                       do not have signatures.
 This is insecure.
 Only use it for testing.
   -h, --help                           display help for command

 Commands:
+  generate-author                      Generate and print a new author keypair create-database <db> <workspace>     Create a new sqlite database to hold a given
+                                       workspace
-  generate-author                      Generate and print a new author keypair create <db> <workspace>              Create a new database info <db>                            Report basic info about the database pairs <db>                           Show keys and values keys <db>                            List the keys items <db>                           List the items in a database including history items values <db>                          List the values in a database (sorted by their key) authors <db>                         List the authors in a database set <db> <authorFile> <key> <value>  Set a key to a value.  authorFile should be a JSON file. sync <dbOrUrl1> <dbOrUrl2>           Sync between two local files and/or remote servers.
+  info <db>                            Report basic info about the database pairs <db>                           Show keys and values keys <db>                            List the keys items <db>                           List the items in a database including history
+                                       items
+  values <db>                          List the values in a database (sorted by their
+                                       key)
+  authors <db>                         List the authors in a database set <db> <authorFile> <key> <value>  Set a key to a value.  authorFile should be a
+                                       JSON file.
+  sync <dbOrUrl1> <dbOrUrl2>           Sync between two local files and/or remote
+                                       servers.
 Urls should end in "/earthstar/" help [command]                       display help for command
 ```